Altair-Bueno/cw/README.md

 files

 ## Different encodings and Linebreaks
-By default, cw will search for UTF-8 encoded text, with LF (`\n`) line breaks.
+By default, cw will search for UTF-8 encoded text, with LF (`U+000A`) line breaks.
 You can choose another any other combination if you need it

 # Why?
 - I'm learning Rust